Table of contentsClick link to navigate to the desired location

 - error messages on the dashboard (in some cars, the same indicator lights up, or "Check Engine").

-To check the condition of the plugs, a multimeter can be used.
+To check the condition of the plugs, you can use a multimeter.
 The check is performed by measuring the resistance of each plug.
-If the resistance exceeds the norm, the plug needs replacement.
-To avoid buying an expensive device that you will need about once every 3-4 years, unless you are a long-haul driver, it is much cheaper and faster to do this by visiting the nearest service station.
+If the resistance exceeds the norm, the plug needs to be replaced.
+To avoid buying an expensive device that you will need about once every 3-4 years, unless you are a long-distance driver, it is much cheaper and faster to do this by visiting the nearest service station.

 Should all plugs be replaced at once?

 It is recommended to replace all plugs at the same time, even if only one is faulty.
-This is because the plugs have the same lifespan, and if one of them has failed, the others are likely also nearing the end of their life.
+This is because the plugs have the same lifespan, and if one of them has failed, the others are likely also on the verge of wear.

 Comparison of plugs from different manufacturers

-The market offers a variety of glow plugs from different brands.
+The market offers many options for glow plugs from various brands.
 For example, Bosch plugs are known for their durability and quick heating, making them ideal for cold climates.
-XLINKSTARTX1XYou can buy Bosch glow plugs here: https://bestauto.com.ua/ua/svechi-nakala/filter/brand=bosch
+Buy Bosch glow plugs for not all the money in the world here: https://bestauto.com.ua/ua/svechi-nakala/filter/brand=bosch

 NGK specializes in high-tech solutions, ensuring stable operation even in harsh conditions.
 Denso offers ceramic plugs that stand out for their long lifespan and high efficiency.

 Therefore, there are no definitive recommendations for choosing plugs.
 And that is perfectly normal.
-When choosing plugs, consider both the manufacturer's recommendations for your vehicle and the conditions of its operation.
+When choosing plugs, consider both the manufacturer's recommendations for your car and the conditions of its operation.

 To extend the lifespan of glow plugs, it is advisable to follow fairly simple rules: